-Do you dream of owning your own business?
-Well you can have the chance to create the business of your choice, on paper.
-After entrepreneurial areas are taught, you will take the information and make decisions for your own business.
-Topics covered are selection of business, type of ownership, location considerations, promotion, financing of business, layout of store, calculation of profit and much more.
-Participation in DECA (a competitive student organization) is strongly recommended.
+Are you interested in starting your own business?
+Well, you can have the chance to create the business of your choice, on paper.
+After entrepreneurial course content is learned, you will apply your knowledge and make decisions related to starting your own business.
+Topics taught include: selection of business, type of ownership, location considerations, promotion, financing of business, layout of store, calculation of profit, and much more.
+Participation in DECA, a competitive association of marketing students, is strongly recommended.
+This course satisfies the graduation requirement for entrepreneurial literacy.